 Growing up in Australia, pumpkin meant overcooked mush you ate, somewhat regrettably, around the Christmas table.
 Its flesh was abused beyond repair; its texture more befitting a teething toddler.
 Fast forward to 2006, when I moved to America and realized pumpkin is a national obsession, especially around November.

-There are pumpkin-pie eating contests, pumpkin-throwing competitions, a fight for the sexiest pumpkin, and the town of Morton, Illinois, declares itself the pumpkin capital of the world.
+There are pumpkin-pie-eating contests, pumpkin-throwing competitions, a fight for the sexiest pumpkin, and the town of Morton, Illinois, declares itself the pumpkin capital of the world.
 Starbucks has its famed spiced pumpkin latte, which is strangely addictive (I tried one for the first time for the purposes of this article).
 That same latte was humorously ridiculed by comedian John Oliver.
-Only in the last couple of years, though, have I seen turning up in seasonal cocktails.
+Only in the last few years, though, have I seen turning up in seasonal cocktails.

 The first time I tried a pumpkin cocktail was Jim Meehan’s Great Pumpkin, named after the famous Charlie Brown bit.
 Essentially a riff on a classic Flip, he combined rye, applejack, maple syrup, pumpkin ale and a whole egg.
 My own Spiced Pumpkin Flip was certainly inspired by his earlier rendition.
 In his "PDT Cocktail Book," Meehan also lists a delightful sounding Pumpkin Toddy (attributed to one of his former bartenders, Jane Danger) and right now, that sounds about as perfect as fall drinking gets.